salome-baup/ada-2022-project-adaccord/README.md

 ## ${\color{#CC0000}\mathrm{Research\ questions}}$ <a name="Research_questions"></a>
 During this work, we will address those questions:
-- What are the most prevalent concerns of the world population reflected by cinema ?
+- What are the most prevalent concerns of the world population reflected by cinema?
-- Which feelings are associated with these topics ?
+- Which feelings are associated with these topics?
-- How are these concerns and feelings evolving over time ?
+- How are these concerns and feelings evolving over time?

 ## ${\color{#CC0000}\mathrm{Proposed\ additional\ datasets\ and\ files}}$ <a name="Proposed_additional_datasets_and_files"></a>
 The following additional datasets are used or are planned to be used: